margerabe/recruitr/README.md

 After creation of an interview, an **e-mail** is sent to both the recruiter and the candidate along with an .ics file for Outlook integration.
 For the mailer to work, uncomment lines in create action of InterviewsController and enter Gmail password in development.rb

-No authentication layer was built in the context of this app.